 - Visiphor Corporation

-The BCIT BBA graduates are exceptional, and it shows.
-The following schools recognize BCIT for:
+BCIT BBA graduates are exceptional, and it shows.
+Graduates have been accepted into the following schools:

 University of New Brunswick (MOU)